Chitranksawant/PRODIGY_WD_02/README.md

 # PRODIGY_WD_02
-This is an Intership project that is used as a stopwatch for starting,stoping,pausingand reseting the time.
+This is an Internship project that is used as a stopwatch for starting,stopping,pausing and resetting the time.